ARM-software/astc-encoder/Docs/Testing.md

 By default output images are discarded during testing.
 To store images for debug purposes, the decompressed output images can be kept by passing `--keep-output`.
-The resulting images are stored in the `TestOutput` subdirectory, using the same test set directoy structure as the `Test/Images` folder.
+The resulting images are stored in the `TestOutput` subdirectory, using the same test set directory structure as the `Test/Images` folder.

 ## Benchmarking